softworkz/embyuserwiki/3D-videos.md

 ## Identify using video file name flags

 In order to properly detect 3D, two tags need to be present in the filename.
 First, a '3D' tag has to be present.
-Second, one of the following must also be present, hsbs, fsbs, sbs, htab, ftab.
+Second, one of the following must also be present, hsbs, fsbs, sbs, htab, ftab, or mvc.

 Tags need be be surrounded be either a space ( ), hyphen -, dot . or underscore _.
 Tags are case-insensitive, so both 3d and 3D will work.